Safety and security

 Personal attacks, including sexual assault and rape, are rare, but do happen.
 Japanese law places a high burden of proof on the victim to demonstrate that the sexual relations were not consensual and committed through assault, intimidation or force.
 Reports of inappropriate touching or ‘chikan’ of female passengers on commuter trains are fairly common.
 The police advise that you shout at the perpetrator to attract attention and ask a fellow passenger to call the train staff.

 If your passport is lost or stolen, you should report this at a police station and get a police report.

 Tokyo’s entertainment districts, like Roppongi and Kabuki-cho (near Shinjuku station), are considered higher risk areas for crime, in particular at night.
 There are reports of foreign nationals being targeted for drink-spiking, credit card fraud, extortion, robbery, assault and sexual assault in clubs and bars.

-British nationals have been arrested following disputes with bar staff and doormen.
-Some have been violently beaten leading to severe injuries after refusing to pay exorbitant bar bills.
 There have also been reports of drink spiking or deliberately giving customers drinks with much higher levels of alcohol than would be expected.
 Victims have described waking up, often in an unknown location, with no memory of the preceding hours and finding out that large amounts have been billed to their credit card.

 Getting a police report, which may be required by credit card companies in order for any claim to be processed, can be very difficult in these circumstances.
 Make sure anything you drink can’t be tampered with.
 Be wary of accepting drinks from strangers and always have a trusted friend to keep an eye on any unfinished drink if you need to leave it for a period of time.